 Every tiny act adds momentum.

-If you’re into mindfulness or slow living, The Zoe Report and Refinery29’s Life section are great for inspiration and real-life stories that make you feel seen, not sold to.
+If youโre into mindfulness or slow living, The Zoe Report and Refinery29โs Life section are wonderful for inspiration and real-life stories that make you feel seen, not sold to.

-And remember: rediscovery isn’t glamorous.
+And remember: rediscovery isnโt glamorous.
 Some days it looks like choosing a salad over another round of self-doubt.
-Other days it’s hitting snooze, again — and that’s okay.
+On other days, you may find yourself succumbing to self-doubt, and that’s perfectly acceptable.

 That shift alone can change everything.